AliSoftware/OHAutoNIBi18n/README.md

 Alternatively, you can install all of it using CocoaPods.
 Simply add `pod "OHAutoNIBi18n"` to your `Podfile`.

-# How it works

-This class uses method swizzling to intercept the calls to awakeFromNib and automatically localize any objet created/extracted from a XIB file by the runtime.
-The method swizzling is done automatically when your application is loaded in memory, so you don't even to add code to install this: the only presence of the OHAutoNIBi18n.m file in your project make everything magic!

 # Debugging your unlocalized strings

 You can `#define OHAutoNIBi18n_DEBUG 1` if you want `OHAutoNIBi18n` to warn every time it encounters a string for which it does not find any translation in your `Localizable.strings` file.
 In that case, it will log a message in your console and add the `$` character around the text in your XIB at runtime so you can easily see it.